FAQs

 What is an Independent Publisher?

 Independent Publishers are defined as publishers that are not part of large conglomerates or multinational corporations.
 Defined this way, these presses make up approximately half of the market share of the book publishing industry.
-Robertson Publishing is an Independent Publisher.

 Why Publish with an Independent Publisher?

-Many choose using and Independent Publisher because this provides the writer more control of the finished product.
+Many choose using an Independent Publisher because this provides the writer more control of the finished product.
 A commercial (traditional) publisher may require revisions, editing changes, cuts to a manuscript, etc., that the writer prefers not to make.
 A writer also has little control over a book's design or cover, or in the promotion process (e.g., making sure that the book is reviewed or advertised in publications that target its most likely readers).

 If a book is particularly "timely", a writer may choose self-publishing via an Independent Publisher because this provides a means of getting the book on the market immediately.
 Commercial print publishers may take as long as two years (or longer) to bring a book to market after it has been accepted, while an Independent publisher could get that same book to the marketplace in a few weeks.